Understand global vs local scope, hoisting, and closures in JavaScript.

 Answer: A. A function bundled with references to its surrounding state.

-Q3: Variables declared with let
+Q3: Variables declared with let and const are:

-.Answer: C. Hoisted but not initialized, causing temporal dead zone.
+undefined.Answer: C. Hoisted but not initialized, causing temporal dead zone.

 Q4: What will be logged to the console?